 There are many different options for making money on the side.
 Nowadays, a “side hustle” is almost necessary if you want to have nice things.
 One that is becoming especially popular is the idea that you can make money extreme couponing.

-Extreme couponing focuses on the idea of saving as much money possible through coupons.
-This includes the coupons that you can find in newspapers and magazines, along with other sources, such as apps, loyalty programs and coupons you can find and print online.
+The approach focuses on saving as much money possible through coupons.
+This includes the coupons that you can find in newspapers and magazines, along with other sources, such as apps, loyalty programs, and coupons you can find and print online.

 Even with potential issues, it is possible to save a lot of money with extreme couponing and you could even make a little, in some situations.
 Some people also enjoy the process and do make considerable savings.
 My personal opinion is, however, that extreme couponing isn’t as amazing as it first seems.